ShannonIanthe/BCS-Algorithms/03_react/block01/react01description.md

 - Every product should display: product_name, price, image, 'on sale' label (if any).

-- For the products structure you can use the follow one:
+- For the products structure you can use the following one or fetch it from https://api.myjson.com/bins/g0jwc:

   ```jsx
    const products = [